manishmadugula/Notes/Code/java_multithreading.md

 ## Code
 - ### We extend the RecursiveTask Interface, which is a thin wrapper of ForkJoinTask.
 Remember Recursive Task is a abstract class not interface.
+- ### If your fork doens't return an vale you can use RecursiveAction too.

 ![](res/java_fork_join_pool.jpg)